mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 ## 0. About this example
 Some parts of this example are designed to run on the Frontera supercomputer at TACC.
 If you don't have access to Frontera, you can still run the notebook on your local machine to do a data processing and calculation adjoint source.
-For running this on your local machine, please follow the [Appendix](#appendix-running-the-notebook-on-your-local-machine) section.
+For running this on your local machine, please follow the section [here](#run-the-notebook-on-your-local-machine) section.

 ## 1. Log in to Frontera